-This bill proposes the addition of a new section, 19-20-27, to the Code of West Virginia, 1931, which prohibits individuals from bringing dogs, cats, or other animals into grocery stores or retail establishments that sell food unless the animal is a registered service animal.
-The legislation aims to enhance public health and safety by restricting non-service animals in food-selling environments.
+This bill proposes the addition of a new section, 19-20-27, to the Code of West Virginia, which aims to prohibit individuals from bringing dogs, cats, or other animals into grocery stores or retail establishments that sell food, unless the animal is a registered service animal.
+The legislation emphasizes the importance of maintaining health and safety standards in food retail environments by restricting access to only those animals that are recognized as service animals.

 Statutes affected: Introduced Version: 19-20-27